WELCOME TO TOM STARK’S WEBSITE

 ratification, though I would also not vote for it.

-- THE EXTENT OF REFORMED CHURCH IN AMERICA LITURGICAL REQUIREMENTS
+- THE EXTENT OF REFORMED CHURCH IN AMERICA LITURGICAL

 - "RCA